 At breathtaking speed, our world is being inundated with ever more sophisticated electronic equipment.
-Used devices hardly a year or two old, are replaced with increasing frequency, to be cashed in or be thoughtlessly dumped for the next much fancier gadget.
-Most “outdated” models are added to a recycling bubble already stressed at the seams.
-Considering that resources are scarce and thus valuable, this sort of rotation system is still unrivaled.
+Devices hardly a year or two old, are replaced at increasing frequency, to be cashed in or be thoughtlessly dumped for the next much fancier gadget.
+Most “outdated” models are added to a recycling bubble already straining at the seams.
+Considering that resources are scarce and thus valuable, this rotation system is still unrivaled.
 Yet, have you ever wondered how – and above all – where, your discarded cell phone, laptop or PC may have ended up eventually?
-It is estimated that more than half of the electronic waste from, e.g., the United States, is shipped to countries fairly ignorant of environmental issues – and there it is successfully buried in oblivion.
-Like for instance in China, India or Ghana in West Africa.
-A young company in Boston, Mass., sets an example of how fruitful sensible recycling can be.
+More than half of the electronic waste from, for e.g., the United States, is shipped to countries fairly ignorant of environmental issues – like for instance to China, India or Ghana in West Africa.
+A Boston-based company is shining a light for sensible recycling worth copying.

 Where your old phone goes and why you should care